Title: The Unexplainable

-A/N: This will follow the manga to an extent but not completely of course since it'll obvious diverge sooner or later.
+A/N: This will follow the manga to an extent but will diverge sooner or later.

 Tsuna huffed as he peered out at the setting sun, settled on top of a tall skyscraper where he could view the whole world beyond clearly.
 He could see other buildings surrounding him, but he was at the very top of the tallest of the group, meters upon meters over the ground.
 It was to the point where he couldn't even see the people that were walking in the streets below and could barely make out the colorful cars as they drove from one side to another.

 His feet was dangling over the side of the railing, swinging back and forth without a care despite being one trip away from falling to his doom.
 Being so far up, the wind, as it ruffled through his brown locks gently, felt wonderful and strong enough to throw his head back.
 The sky above was shaded in various colors of blue, red, purple, and yellow in-between, even green.
 It was a wonderful view with clouds that simply enhanced the inspiring scenery, one an artist or photographer would love to capture.

 Lazy honey-colored orbs stared out into the distance once he'd pulled away from the sky, continuously watching as the world darkened around him, the sun still setting slowly behind the land.
 It was a peaceful time despite the roaring traffic below that had been faded out by the wind, to the point where the excessive noises of people couldn't be heard at his spot.
 Still, it didn't matter to him, it was nice up here and the silence was what he needed for his normally chaotic life.
 No, not chaotic, not anymore.
 It had dulled over time with nothing else to do and he was falling rapidly into a routine.